kevinsusantio21/mekari_kevin/README.md

 You can customize this query to suit your data analysis needs.

-**Inserting the Query Result to table destination** This section was added after I replied the recruiter.
+**Inserting the Query Result to table destination**

+This section was added after I replied the recruitment email.

 Please add `insert into` syntax for inserting the query result to the table table.
 Assuming the destination table name is `datamart`, so the query will be:
 ```
 INSERT INTO datamart
 <query>